Ard3ny/ard3ny.github.io/_posts/2023-11-17-Matrix-Synapse-chat-server-with-Element.md

 Congratulation, you can now access your element web interface!

 ## Automatic certification renewal
-Because we don't want to one day find out that our app is not working because we forgot to update FreeTls certificate, we are going to set up automatic renewal with crontab.
+Because we don't want to one day find out that our app is not working because we forgot to update "FreeTlS" certificate, we are going to set up automatic renewal with crontab.

 Type in the terminal
 ```